+V. Adoption of the report of the session (agenda item 11)

+- 38. At the 7th plenary meeting, the Chair of the Committee of the Whole gave an oral presentation on the deliberations of the Committee and its subgroups.
+The report of the Committee of the Whole was endorsed by the Governing Council.
+The contents of that report were incorporated into the proceedings of the session (see annex VII below) on the understanding that the secretariat and the Rapporteur would be entrusted with the finalization of the present document. - 39.
+The report of the session was adopted, as amended, by the Governing Council at its 7th plenary meeting, on 20 April 2007, on the basis of the draft which had been circulated during the session and on the understanding that the secretariat and the Rapporteur would be entrusted with the finalization of that document.

 VI.
-Adoption of the report of the session (agenda item 11)

-42. At the 7th plenary meeting, the Chair of the Committee of the Whole gave an oral presentation on the deliberations of the Committee and its subgroups.
-The report of the Committee of the Whole was endorsed by the Governing Council.
-The contents of that report were incorporated into the proceedings of the session (see paragraph 32 above) on the understanding that the secretariat and the Rapporteur would be entrusted with the finalization of that document.

-43. The present report was adopted, as amended, by the Governing Council at its 7th plenary meeting, on 20 April 2007, on the basis of the draft which had been circulated during the session and on the understanding that the secretariat and the Rapporteur would be entrusted with the finalization of the document.

-VII.
 Closure of the session (agenda item 12)

-44. Closing statements were made by Ms. Tibaijuka; Mr. Djismun Kasri, Permanent Representative of Indonesia, on behalf of the Group of 77 and China; Mr. Walter Lindner, Permanent Representative of Germany, on behalf of the European Union; Mr. Gerald Anderson (United States of America); Mr. Aleksander Vallestad (Norway), Youth President, Norwegian Red Cross, and Chairman, Youth Board; Mr. Guri Storvold (Norway), Secretary of State, Ministry of Local Government and Regional Development; Mr. Solomon Karanja, Permanent Representative of Kenya, on behalf of the African Group and also the host country; Mr. Rodrigo Gaete, Permanent Representative of Chile, on behalf of the Latin American and Caribbean group of States; Mr. Norbert Manyasi Sangura, Commonwealth Human Ecology Council of Kenya (CHEC); and the President of the Session, Ms. Kumari Selja.
-Those statements are summarized in the proceedings of the Governing Council (document HSP/GC/21/7).

-45. After the customary exchange of courtesies, the President of the Governing Council declared the twenty-first session of the Governing Council of the United Nations Human Settlements Programme closed at 6.35 p.m. on Friday, 20 April 2007.
+- 40. Closing statements were made by Ms. Tibaijuka; Mr. Djismun Kasri, Permanent Representative of Indonesia, on behalf of the Group of 77 and China; Mr. Walter Lindner, Permanent Representative of Germany, on behalf of the European Union; Mr. Gerald Anderson (United States of America); Mr. Aleksander Vallestad (Norway), Youth President, Norwegian Red Cross and Chairman, Youth Board; Mr. Guri Storvold (Norway), Secretary of State, Ministry of Local Government and Regional Development; Mr. Solomon Karanja, Permanent Representative of Kenya, on behalf of the African Group and also the host country; Mr. Rodrigo Gaete, Permanent Representative of Chile, on behalf of the Latin American and Caribbean group of States; Mr. Norbert Manyasi Sangura, Commonwealth Human Ecology Council of Kenya (CHEC); and the President of the Session, Ms. Kumari Selja.
+Those statements are summarized in annex X below. - 41.
+After the customary exchange of courtesies, the President of the Governing Council declared the twenty-first session of the Governing Council of the United Nations Human Settlements Programme closed at 6.35 p.m. on Friday, 20 April 2007.